syang76/grid_interp/README.md

 # grid_interp
-Using any language and plotting packages you like, interpolate the given point location values to a structured grid of longitude and latitude locations.
-This task will ask the candidate to implement a procedure that interpolates known grid points and values to a structured grid
+Using Python and matplotlib to interpolate the given point location values to a structured grid of longitude and latitude locations.
+The grid_interp.py uses linear interpolation to interpolate the points on the structured grid.